ansys/pyaedt/doc/source/Resources/Code_Guidelines.rst

 Constants are variables that are set at the module level and are used by one or more methods within that module.
-Use an uppercase word, or words for constants.
+Use an uppercase word or words for constants.
 Separate words with underscores to improve readability.